DivijH/optimization-agent/README.md

 ## Using a JSON Config File

 Passing large persona descriptions via the command line can get messy.
-Instead, place them in a small JSON file:
+Instead, place the shopping `intent` and `persona` in a small JSON file:

 ```json
 {